sciZer0/7/v/README.md

 | 28 | 05|0.0018|000.45|
 | 29 | 05|0.0017|000.43|

-From this table above, we can see that
+From this table above, we can see that CUT at the 1st year is 0% of ADR, and that

 * during the 1st year each Contributor receives 250 VTT